We all do it. Most of us are guilty of procrastinating. And we all have times when we wish to stop procrastinating and putting things off.

 You might think that multitasking helps you be more productive, but the opposite is true.

-This split in attention and ensuing lapse, cause your productivity to decrease.
-It’s no biggie if you are texting and watching Youtube at the same time.
+This split in attention and ensuing lapse, causes your productivity to decrease.
+It’s no biggie if you are texting and watching YouTube at the same time.
 But, when you are working on something which requires more brain-power, you become less effective.

 If you want to increase output, pay full attention to one task at a time.